9 Filing Cabinet Alternatives That Don't Detract From Your Decor

 These are for a home office.
 Because there, you probably already have a desk of some kind and you have a limited number of files.
 So make sure that your desk has some kind of drawers.

 If it doesn’t have it already, it's quite easy to get some made or buy them pre-built.
 If you already have drawers, you'll have plenty of room for the essential files.
+And either way, prepare yourself to have to learn how to unjam a drawer, as they always inevitably get stuck.

 You can literally use them like a filing cabinet with hanging drawers and everything.
 My brother does tihs.
 It's easy and doesn’t cost you anything.
 The only downside is that you might have to keep them horizontal depending on the space you have.